ddnexus/pagy/docker/README.md

 The Pagy repository comes with the VSCode files that setup a complete **Development Environment** on your local installation almost automatically.

-1. Read the comments in the `docker/docker-compose.override-example.yml` file and create yor own `docker-compose.override.yml` before anything else.
+1. Read the comments in the `docker/docker-compose.override-example.yml` file and create your own `docker-compose.override. yml` before anything else.
 2. You need the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 Installation instructions:
    1. Open VS Code, and hit: `Ctrl+P`
    2. Paste `ext install ms-vscode-remote.remote-containers`